fabrigeas/Cheatsets/Angular.md

 ### Components

 A comp + template = view
-Each app has atleast a root component that connects the comp hieraryhy to the DOM.
+Each app has at least a root component that connects the comp hierarchy to the DOM.
 A template combines HTML with ng markup that can modify HTML elements before they are displayed.

 @Component metadata